coder/coder/docs/cli/server.md

 | YAML        | <code>provisioning.daemons</code>       |
 | Default     | <code>3</code>                          |

-Number of terraform provisioner daemons to create on start.
+Number of provisioner daemons to create on start.
 If builds are stuck in queued state for a long time, consider increasing this.

 ### --provisioner-daemon-poll-interval